nvtkaszpir/DevOps-Knowledge-Base/scm/devops.rst

 * Labeling DevOps Hurts the Movement: labeling-devops-hurts_
 * Common Objections to DevOps from Enterprise Operations: devops-enterprise-operations_
 * DevOps isn't viable for enterprise?
-Tell that to IBM: devops-enterprise-ibm_
+Tell that to IBM: devops-enterprisese-ibm_
 * Can Devops work in the enterprise?” is the wrong question!: can-devops-work-enterprise_
 * DevOps Is Great for Startups, but for Enterprises It Won’t Work—Yet: devops-for-enterprises_
 * DevOps Myths: devops-myths_